ARMmbed/mbed-os-5-docs/docs/intros/introduction.md

 If you want to contribute to the `mbed-os` codebase, please see [the contribution section](cont/contributing.md).

-The current version of Mbed OS 5 is 5.5.0.
-It is available on [GitHub](https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-5.5.0).
+You can find past releases and the current release on [GitHub](https://github.com/ARMmbed/mbed-os/releases/).

 ### Porting to Mbed OS